AnggaR96s/Reforestation/README.md

-## I ate a clock yesterday.
-It was so time consuming.
+## What’s the advantage of living in Switzerland?
+Well, the flag is a big plus.